 Emergency Access and Containment

 When deciding where to put your stable on your property, consider how emergency vehicles such as tanker and pumper trucks will access the buildings in an emergency.
-Lanes need to be wide enough, sharp corners at a minimum and the ground needs to be reasonably safe to drive on.
-Water access too, needs to be considered as tanker trucks can quickly drain when putting out a large fire.Continue to 5 of 9 below.
+Lanes need to be wide enough with few sharp corners for turning and the ground needs to be reasonably safe to drive on, ideally paved or gravel.
+Water access needs to be considered as well, as tanker trucks can quickly drain when putting out a large fire.Continue to 5 of 9 below.

 05 of 09

 A barn with a loft may look quaint, but that loft full of hay can be a fire hazard.
 When hay is packed damp, it can slowly molder and heat up.
 If the temperature gets high enough, fire can result.
-With a fire burning overhead, rescuing horses and contents beneath can be risky.
+With a fire burning overhead, rescuing horses and contents beneath is extremely dangerous due to the threat of ceiling collapse.
 Hay is safest stored in another structure well away from your horse’s stable.

 06 of 09

-The fumes of a fire can be as deadly as the flames and heat.
+The smoke of a fire can be as deadly as the flames and heat.
 Good ventilation can actually slow a fire, allowing fumes and heat to escape.
-As your stable is designed, consider the type of roof vents that can be installed to improve air flow.
+As your stable is designed, consider the type of roof vents that can be installed to improve airflow.

 07 of 09

 Caving roofs and falling walls are a danger in a fire.
 The heavier and more fireproof the material you build your barn from, the better.
-Consider metal construction over wood, and if you do use wood, use heavy uprights and beams that are less likely to burn right through.
+Consider metal construction over wood, and if you do use wood, use heavy uprights and beams that are less likely to burn.
 Before installing solar panels on your roof, consider how they might contribute to the danger during a fire, both in terms of toxic materials and weight.
-Ground mounted panels may be a better choice.
+Ground-mounted panels may be a better choice depending on your layout and the number of panels.

 08 of 09